-On the other hand, the non-handicapped also help "prescribe stereotypic roles to the handicapped: he must be helpless, which is expected.
-Thus, the handicapped can respond by now always relying on help to see their surroundings as 'present', to spare them from their difficult situations; ...
-He can feel that he is worthless", according to Vliegenhart.^{52}
+On the other hand, the non-handicapped also help "prescribe stereotypic rolls to the handicapped: he must be helpless, that is expected.
+Thus, the handicapped can respond by now always relying on help to see their surroundings as 'present' in order to spare them from their difficult situations; ...
+He can feel that he is worthless", according to Vliegenhart.52\

-Sonnekus53 says the handicapped is involved in a mixed up, confusing, and ambiguous relationship with him/herself, particularly with his/her own body, and a handicapped body, as center from which he/she must constitute his/her spatial orientation.
+Sonnekus says the handicapped is involved in a mixed up, confusing and also ambiguous relationship with himself, in particular with his own body and a handicapped body and as center from which he must constitute his spatial orientation.

-Because a handicapped child is very sensitive to his/her defect, and is usually more pathically/affwctively than gnostically/cognitively directed, and often is strongly tied to the vital, he/she is flooded in and by his/her affect, according to Nel,54 and he/she withdraws him/herself from the world.
-He/she acquires an inadequate grasp of the contents of life.
-This results in his/her communication being limited, and his/her venturing attitude being diminished even further, and he/she experiences his/her going out to the world as an inability to live in the world, which is a world-for-others.55 The things in the world acquire a different meaning for him/her and, specifically, so does his/her relationship with fellow persons.
+Because a handicapped child is very sensitive to his defect and is usually more pathically than gnostically directed and often is strongly tied to the vital he is flooded in and by his affect, according to Nel, and he withdraws himself from the world.
+He acquires an inadequate grasp of the contents of life.
+This results in his communication being limited and his venturing attitude diminished even further and he experiences his going out to the world as an inability to live in the world that is a world-for-others.
+The things in the world acquire a different meaning for him and in particular so does his relationship with fellow persons.